 “My interface with Vocal and the services they offer started after my mother passed away, leaving my father at 88 with Dementia.
 I did not even consider myself a carer until mail for my mother from Vocal was still coming to her, as I had not informed them of her death.
 On reading the mail from Vocal, I realised that I was not alone on the journey that was unfolding in front of me.

+My father had a professional care package already in place.
 I attended several of Vocal’s day courses to help me understand his condition and prepare for what lay ahead.
 At my first course, all who attended were asked to introduce themselves, say who they were caring for and say what condition or type of dementia the person they were caring for had.

 I had no idea until that first course how many different types of dementia there are and more importantly, I had no idea what dementia my father was suffering from, I had never asked and my mother never told me.
 I contacted our GP practice, and because I had been listed by my mum as next of kin after she passed away, I was told my dad had Alzheimer’s and Vascular Dementia.
 Our relationship over my 3-year caring journey went through a complete role reversal of our parent-child roles.
 I took early retirement from my job BUT when I tell you my final job was being in charge of the Roads Department for the City of Edinburgh Council it wasn’t too hard to step way early.
+So, I ended up feeding my dad, reading him stories, consoling him, wiping his bottom and, along with his paid carers, generally looking after him.
+I found that looking back through family photo albums and listening to music stimulated his failing memory and brought us closer together.
+I never lived with my father but interacted with his paid carers on a daily basis.

 The break sessions in the Vocal courses I attended started the participants informally discussing their roles as carers, and through that I was more able to accept my role as a carer, as well as my role as a son.
 The discussions brought the attendees together in sharing the experience they were going through with their family members.